kyegomez/Med-PaLM/README.md

 ## 6. The Review Dance 💃🕺

-Once your PR is submitted, our Pali team will review it.
+Once your PR is submitted, our team will review it.
 They might have questions or feedback.
 Stay engaged, discuss, and make any needed changes.
 Collaboration is key! 🤝

 ## 7. Celebrate & Wait 🎉